KatherineMichel/church-website-and-marketing-on-a-budget/marketing_as_is.md

 # Marketing As Is

 The old Pretty Prairie United Methodist Church website and marketing materials were created by different people, at different times, with no thought to creating one consistent church brand experience spanning all materials, and one consistent marketing plan spanning all channels available to the church.
+See below for a critique.

 ## Old Marketing Materials